 If you consider yourself woke and are looking to meet up with other like-minded liberals, consider OkCupid.
 This app allows for dozens of combinations of gender identity and sexual orientations, and makes the profile-creation process a fun game of questions (If I were sent to jail, I’d be arrested for…) rather than your standard demographic listing.
 It offers two levels of premium subscriptions.
 A-List members get a wide range of features, such as seeing who has read your messages and changing your username periodically.
 A-List Premium members get access to a few more features, like having your profile boosted or your messages appearing in a prominent spot in your match’s mailbox.

 May the Odds Be Ever in Your Favor

 You’re a savvy user of money-saving apps and banking apps, so why not plan a smart dating app strategy as well?
 As we’ve shown you above, the world is full of options — and that applies to both dating apps and the people that use them.
-Planning a smart approach to your dating app strategy means you’ll have the best chances of finding love and keeping your wallet as full as possible.
+Planning a smart and safe approach to your dating app strategy means you’ll have the best chances of finding love and keeping your wallet as full as possible.
 We call that a win-win.

 This page is for informational purposes only.
 Chime does not provide financial, legal, or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for financial, legal or accounting advice.
 You should consult your own financial, legal and accounting advisors before engaging in any transaction.